varelaerick/Sentiment-Analyse-Deep-Learn-Amazon-App/README.md

 ## Motivation

 There is a lot of information available in the text format on the web.
-Reading that we can understand the sentiments about websites/products/brands.
-Here we will teach the computer to do the hard work of reading and understanding all of the reviews of Amazon for us.
-The objective of the project is to extract, manipulate and create a good deep learning model to understand the users' sentiments classifying texts sent by a human being into Positive, Neutral, and Negative.
+We can understand the sentiments about websites/products/brands when we read.
+Here we will teach the computer to do the hard work of reading and understanding all of the reviews on Amazon for us.
+The project's objective is to extract, manipulate and create a good deep learning model to understand the users' sentiments classifying texts sent by a human being into Positive, Neutral, and Negative.

 ## Overview

 * Created a Sentiment Analysis with Deep Learning to recognize sentiment in a text.
 * Scraped over 3000 reviews for Google Play Store and App Store using APIs
-* Built a pipeline that text preprocessing the reviews and bring them to a form that is predictable and analyzable for the neural network.
+* Built a pipeline that text preprocess the reviews and brings them to a predictable and analyzable form for the neural network.
 * Converted text inputs into embedded vectors using Global Vectors For Word (GloVe)
 * Built a sentiment analysis using Keras modules Model, Dense, LSTM, and Embedding.